JuliaActors/YAActL.jl/docs/src/usage.md

 ## Actors and their behaviors

 Actors are Julia tasks executing functions as behaviors.
 If a message arrives, the actor loop passes the message to the behavior function as the last argument.
+Therefore a behavior function must take a `Message` as its last argument.

-In Julia often we want the behavior functions to dispatch on messages.
+Often we want the behavior functions to dispatch on messages.
 In the following example we define two behaviors `forward!` and `stack_node`.
-There are two methods for `stack_node`, dispatching on `Push` and `Pop`.
+There are two methods for `stack_node`, for dispatching on `Push` and `Pop`.
 Actors can change their behavior with `become`.
 They can also generate other actors.
 For example:

 ```julia
 # implement behaviors